FortiGate

 The domain gets the IP address of the affected interface and updates the DNS record with the domain and IP address.

-If the ISP provides a private IP address, the domain will be mapped to private in this case because the private IP address cannot be routed over the Internet.
+If the ISP provides a private IP address, the domain will be mapped to that private IP.
+In this case, because the private IP address is not routable over the Internet, users will not be able to access the FortiGate using this domain name.

-In order to avoid this scenario, it is necessay to enable 'use public ip' option as shown below:
+In order to avoid this scenario, it is necessary to enable 'Use public IP address' option as shown below:

 edit <id> (ID of DDNS)